Ex-Dewey finance director admits accounting was false

-NEW YORK (Reuters) - Dewey & LeBoeuf’s ex-finance director pleaded guilty to grand larceny last month and admitted he knew false financial statements were being provided to the firm’s lenders, according to court documents unsealed on Thursday.
+NEW YORK, March 27 (Reuters) - Dewey & LeBoeuf’s ex-finance director pleaded guilty to grand larceny last month and admitted he knew false financial statements were being provided to the firm’s lenders, according to court documents unsealed on Thursday.

 Francis Canellas, 34, faces anywhere between no jail time and five to 15 years, the documents showed, for his role in the accounting fraud at Dewey & LeBoeuf, which became the largest U.S. law firm collapse when it went bankrupt in May 2012.